 Among the tools used to bring this unique treasure to light, SensoMap software, based on Mountains® technology helped researchers to precisely characterize surface features and confirm the drawing was indeed done intentionally.

 The world’s earliest drawing is 73,000 years old

-9/13/2018 – Nature, the International Journal of Science, today reveals that the oldest known abstract drawing, made with ocher, has been found in a South African cave on a pebble retrieved from 73,000-year-old deposits.
-It is a crosshatch of nine lines purposefully traced with a piece of ocher having a fine point and used as a pencil.
-The work is at least 30,000 years older than the earliest previously known abstract and figurative drawings executed using the same technique.
+The oldest known abstract drawing, made with ochre, was found in a South African cave on a pebble retrieved from 73,000-year-old deposits.
+A crosshatch of nine lines purposefully traced with a piece of ochre having a fine point and used as a pencil, this work is at least 30,000 years older than the earliest previously known abstract and figurative drawings executed using the same technique.

 Among the tools used to bring this exciting new discovery to light, SensoMap software, based on Mountains® technology allowed archeologists to reveal that the pebble in question was probably originally part of a large ocher grindstone, the surface of which may have been completely covered by a drawing which the fragment discovered would have been part of.